Aman Park Hiking in Grand Rapids

 Sand Creek plays an important role in shaping the trails here as it winds its way through the park.

-There are a couple of stick shelters along the pathway to hide out in.
-So much fun for kids.
+FORTS: There are a couple of stick shelters along the red pathway to play in.

 There are several places you can step off the trail a little to see the creek up close.